Noticr

 Email service is only valid if your tenant agreed in writing before the notice was sent that they would accept notices by email.
 A clause in the tenancy agreement works.
 A casual message exchange does not.
 Check the tenancy before sending anything electronically.
 Keep a record of the date, the method, and what you sent.
 Use Royal Mail Tracked 24 or Signed For if you post it, and retain the receipt.

 Noticr generates a completed, correctly dated rent increase notice based on your tenancy's actual start date, your service method, and the current legal requirements.
 It flags if you are inside the 52-week window.
 It calculates the earliest valid effective date.
-It produces a Form 4A-compliant PDF ready to print, sign, and serve.
+It produces a Form 4A-compliant PDF ready to print, sign, and serve — free for up to 5 tenancies.

 Free download